When do we hear about PSAT scores?

-Your PSAT results consist of three sections (Critical Reading, Mathematics, and Writing), each worth 20-80 points, for a maximum mark of 240.
+Each of these sections is worth 20-80 points, for a maximum score of 240.
 There are two key reasons to sit for the PSAT: to prepare for the SAT, and to potentially rank well enough for the National Merit Scholarship.
 Your official score report includes further instructions for the National Merit Scholarship application process, as well as your ranking.
 While the necessary result varies from year to year, the selection index score (the sum of all three sections) for the National Merit Scholarship is roughly 200.
 Keep in mind that only a very select number of high school juniors enrolled in full-time high school programs are eligible for the scholarship; if you are not eligible, this is typically notated with an asterisk.
-Here is some great information on what to know about the PSAT that you may find helpful.
+Here is some additional information on what to know about the PSAT that you may find helpful.

 The score report will also include an indication of your results versus the national average, which is useful not only for those individuals in less traditional programs, but also when considering college.
 Overall, these marks provide a diagnostic base for the SAT.
 If they are lower than you were hoping, your score report becomes a strong signal to begin the preparation process!

 What to do after receiving your PSAT scores